arminbro/repo-pruner/README.md

 - Displays the status of each branch (e.g., merged, unmerged).
 - Includes links to associated pull requests or marks branches without PRs as "None."
 - Provides a customizable inactivity threshold.
-- Allows developers to mark branches as "Keep" or "Deleted" via checkboxes for clear communication.
+- Allows developers to mark branches as "Kept" or "Deleted" via checkboxes for clear communication.

 ## Usage
 To use **Repo Pruner**, add it to your workflow file: